-This course is an introductory study of the administration of single and multiple domain networks.
+Lec.
+3 Lab.
+0 Cr.
+3 This course is an introductory study of the administration of single and multiple domain networks.
 Tasks will include handling user group accounts, resource management, permissions, ownership assignments, printing, security and backup.
+Prerequisite: RDG 100 or instructor approval.

-IST 163 Intro to Server

-Networking Configuration Admin
+IST 163 Intro to Server Networking Configuration Admin Lec.
+3 Lab.
+0

-This course is a study of installing and configuring a local area network (LAN).
+Cr.
+3 This course is a study of installing and configuring a local area network (LAN).
 Tasks will include system design, installation and configuration, system policies, partitions, files, volume, and support of applications running under the server software.
 Additionally, remote access service (RAS), Internet service, and compatibility issues will be introduced.
+Prerequisite: RDG 100 or instructor approval.